 Treasury Clearing

-The U.S. Securities and Exchange Commission (SEC) has adopted new rules requiring most market participants to centrally clear U.S. Treasury (UST) cash and repo transactions.
+The U.S. Securities and Exchange Commission (SEC) adopted rules requiring most additional classes of Treasury transactions, including repo and cast, to be centrally cleared.
 This represents one of the most significant structural changes to the Treasury market in decades — with major implications for market participants, infrastructure providers, and regulators alike.

 Key Rule Requirements

-Under the SEC’s December 2023 rule, secondary trading in in-scope U.S. Treasury securities and repos must be cleared through a Covered Clearing Agency (CCA).
+Under the SEC’s December 2023 rule, secondary trading in in-scope U.S. Treasury securities and repos must be cleared through a Covered Clearing Agency (CCA) if one of the parties is a member of the CCA.

-Today, these transactions are either settled bilaterally or centrally cleared through the Fixed Income Clearing Corporation (FICC), the sole CCA in the Treasury market.
+Today, Treasury and repo transactions are either settled bilaterally or centrally cleared through the Fixed Income Clearing Corporation (FICC).
+Other entities have announced plans to become CCAs for Treasury securities transactions.

 This new mandate expands the range of transactions subject to clearing and establishes phased compliance dates:

-• December 31, 2026: Clearing required for eligible Treasury cash transactions.
+• December 31, 2026: Clearing required for in-scope Treasury cash transactions.

-• June 30, 2027: Clearing required for eligible Treasury repo transactions.
+• June 30, 2027: Clearing required for in-scope Treasury repo transactions.

 The rule will significantly reshape U.S. Treasury market structure, impacting broker-dealers, institutional investors, interdealer brokers, principal trading firms, and clearing agencies.